 Before coming to Harvard, I was a postdoc at Google Research, and slightly before that I was a graduate student at UC Berkeley where I was fortunate to be advised by Christos Papadimitriou.

 This semester I'm teaching AM 221: Advanced Optimization.
-In Fall 2015 I will be co-teaching with Ben Golub a new undergraduate course on networks.
-I previously taught (Social) Data Mining in Fall 2015, AM 221: Advanced Optimization in Spring 2013, and CS 284r: Incentives and Information in Networks in Fall 2013.
+In Fall 2015 I co-taught with Ben Golub a new undergraduate course on networks.
+I previously taught (Social) Data Mining in Fall 2014, AM 221: Advanced Optimization in Spring 2014, and CS 284r: Incentives and Information in Networks in Fall 2013.

 I serve(d) on the committees of NIPS 2016, ICML 2016, WSDM 2016, ITCS 2016, STOC 2015, KDD 2015, EC 2015, WSDM 2015, WINE 2014, EC 2014, WWW 2014, WSDM 2013, WINE 2013, EC 2013, HCOMP 2012.